• Skip to primary navigation

 Monday

-• Breakfast – Porridge
+- Breakfast – Porridge

-• Lunch – Chicken soup with wholemeal roll
+- Lunch – Chicken soup with wholemeal roll

-• Dinner – Chorizo and lentil stew with wholegrain rice
+- Dinner – Chorizo and lentil stew with wholegrain rice

-I do a 5k run at the gym at 06:30 and Lynne does a Spin class at 18:15 at this gym.
+I do a 5k run at the gym at 06:30.

 Tuesday

-• Breakfast – Home-made granola
+- Breakfast – Home-made granola

-• Lunch – Ham and veg soup with wholemeal roll
+- Lunch – Ham and veg soup with wholemeal roll

-• Dinner – Baked parmesan turkey escalopes
+- Dinner – Baked parmesan turkey escalopes

 Wednesday

-• Breakfast – Porridge
+- Breakfast – Porridge

-• Lunch - Sweet potato, garlic and chilli soup with wholemeal roll
+- Lunch - Sweet potato, garlic and chilli soup with wholemeal roll

-• Dinner – Tuna macaroni bake
+- Dinner – Tuna macaroni bake

 Thursday

-• Breakfast – Home-made muesli
+- Breakfast – Home-made muesli

-• Lunch - Cauliflower and white bean soup with wholemeal roll
+- Lunch - Cauliflower and white bean soup with wholemeal roll

-• Dinner - Green lentil dahl with wholegrain rice
+- Dinner - Green lentil dahl with wholegrain rice

-Thursday’s exercise is similar to Tuesday’s routine for us both.
+Thursday’s exercise is similar to Tuesday’s routine.

 Friday

-• Breakfast – Overnight breakfast rice pudding (used up rice from previous night)
+- Breakfast – Overnight breakfast rice pudding (used up rice from previous night)

-• Lunch – Carrot and lentil soup with wholemeal roll
+- Lunch – Carrot and lentil soup with wholemeal roll

-• Dinner – Moules marinieres, side salad and a large glass of white wine
+- Dinner – Moules marinieres, side salad and a large glass of white wine

 Friday I like to walk into work early, and then home again in the evening so that’s about 6 miles in total.
-Lynne has a BodyPump class early in the evening.

 Saturday

-• Breakfast – Kale and pepper frittata
+- Breakfast – Kale and pepper frittata

-• Lunch – Sweet potato, goats cheese and couscous salad
+- Lunch – Sweet potato, goats cheese and couscous salad

-• Afternoon - Shared a bottle of Prosecco at The Hengler’s Circus in Glasgow
+- Afternoon - Shared a bottle of Prosecco at The Hengler’s Circus in Glasgow

-• Dinner – Nanakusa – Japanese restaurant, shared a starter, had a main each and 2 Sapporo bottled beers
+- Dinner – Nanakusa – Japanese restaurant, shared a starter, had a main each and 2 Sapporo bottled beers

-• Evening - Shared the reminder of the wine from Friday and some pretzels, chilling out together watching TV
+- Evening - Shared the reminder of the wine from Friday and some pretzels, chilling out together watching TV

 Sunday

-• Breakfast – Semolina breakfast porridge
+- Breakfast – Semolina breakfast porridge

-• Lunch – Turkey Salad
+- Lunch – Turkey Salad

-• Dinner – Lentil and kidney bean dal with naan breads
+- Dinner – Lentil and kidney bean dal with naan breads

-• Pudding – Sugar free cinnamon apple crumble
+- Pudding – Sugar free cinnamon apple crumble

 Sunday is a day when I’m pretty much in the kitchen all day, cooking for neilshealthymeals and also prepping for the week ahead.
-So no exercise other than maybe popping out to the shops if there’s anything I’ve missed getting for my recipes.

 So, that’s it.
 How we follow the 80/20 rule for eating.

 I’m hoping from the above that you’ll see the common themes, which is that we try to DO SOMETHING EVERY DAY.
-We try for the MINIMUM OF 30 MINUTES EXERCISE EACH DAY and, EVERY MEAL IS PLANNED.

-Now (and this is my disclaimer) I’m not saying that every single day we manage to do our exercise routine.
-We are by no means faultless!
-For example, Sometimes frequently it’s raining so hard in Glasgow, that we’ll have to take the car into work, so that might happen on the days we’ve scheduled to walk to the railway station. 🙁
+That means I’ll have to take the car into work, so that might happen on the days I've scheduled to walk to the railway station. 🙁

-And, not every weekend involves dinner out and wine!
 Other weekends might involve spending time with family or friends or hillwalking.

 Changing your lifestyle involves effort.
-It did initially for Lynne and I, when we began to embrace and follow the 80/20 rule for eating 5 years ago.
-We’re used to it now and embrace it wholeheartedly.
+It did when I began to embrace and follow the 80/20 rule for eating 10 years ago.

 If you’re changing to follow this lifestyle, give it time.
 It’ll take at least 6 weeks for you to begin to see any changes in your body.
-Keep yourself occupied and focused.
-Drink plenty of water.
-It’ll take time for your stomach to learn to become accustomed to the right portion sizes.

 Additional Points On How We Follow The 80/20 Rule For Eating

-• Portion sizes are an individual serving from each recipe I mention
+- Portion sizes are an individual serving from each recipe I mention

-• Any puddings or cakes I make are freezable.
+- Any puddings or cakes I make are freezable.
 That way they're not hanging about, leading to possible temptation!
 Plus, I have to wait for them to unfreeze if I want a treat!

 So folks, I’m really hoping that the above has given you the motivation to make permanent changes to your diet and lifestyle for good, if you haven’t already done that.